kpham0612/ChatifyBot/README.md

 # ChatifyBot
-Adobe Career Academy technical project.
-Still in progress.
-A slack app using the Bolt framework and Javascript to perform functionalities.
+A slack app with functionality, ChatifyBot is a bot that spreads positivity and welcomeness and promotes happiness and wellbeing.
+Meet your new friendly and positive bot!
+Created with the Slack Bolt SDK using Javascript for the Adobe Career Academy technical project.